asavinov/bistro/README.md

 Here we again get a *new* table although the goal is to produce a new (aggregated) attribute in an existing table (`Products`).
 Indeed, what we really want is to add a new attribute to the `Products` table which would be equivalent to all other attributes (like product `Price` used in the previous example).
 This `TotalQuantity` could be then used to compute some other properties of products.
 Of course, this also can be done using set operations in SQL but then we will have to again use join to combine the group-by result with the original `Products` table followed by producing yet another table with new calculated attributes.
 It is apparently not how it should work in an ideal data model because the task formulation does not mention and does not actually require any new tables - only attributes.
 Thus we see that the use of set operations in this and above cases is a problem-solution mismatch.

-A solution to this problem again is provided by a column oriented data model where aggregated columns can be defined without adding new tables.
+A solution to this problem again is provided by a column oriented data model where aggregated columns can be defined without adding new tables [1].

 # Frequently asked questions